pablopunk/weekly-linear/README.md

 - Lists all projects of the team
 - Lists all issues planned for the current cycle
 - Lists all issues done in the past cycle
+- Lists all bugs for the past week (using Triage)

 ## Install deps